PawseySC/hpc-container-training/_episodes/51-othertools.md

 ```
 {: .source}

-Without willing to provide an exhaustive explanation of this file, note how the
+Without providing an exhaustive explanation of this file, note how the
 request for BLAST 2.9.0 optimised for Haswell is stated: `blast-plus@2.9.0 target="haswell"`.
 Also note that we're requesting a Dockerfile by means of `format: "docker"`.
 Now, you can cd into the demo directory: